InfoMatePL/InfoTracker/docs/overview.md

 - Over-fitting to examples: diversify edge cases; document limitations
 - Ambiguity in lineage: adopt conservative rules and emit warnings with locations

-### Glossary
+#### Glossary
-- Object-level lineage: dependencies between tables/views/procedures
-- Column-level lineage: mapping from output columns to input columns/expressions
-- Star expansion: resolving `*` into explicit columns using upstream schema
-- OpenLineage: open metadata standard used for lineage payloads
+- OpenLineage: A standard format for describing data lineage.
+- Lineage: How data flows from sources to outputs.
+- Adapter: A module that handles specific SQL dialects.

+### See also
+- `